island-is/island.is/apps/application-system/README.md

 ## Form

-This app contains the frontend app for the application system
+This app includes the frontend functionality for the application system.

-### Running locally
+### Running Locally

-You can serve this app locally by running:
+To serve the application locally, execute:

 ```bash
 yarn start application-system-form
 ```

-The only backend apps this app depends on are the graphql api and the application-system-api.
-Therefore, make sure you run those as well:
+Ensure dependencies (GraphQL API and application-system-api) are also running:

 ```bash
 yarn start application-system-api
 ```

-(see `apps/application-system/api/README.md` if you run into any problems here)
+(Refer to `apps/application-system/api/README.md` for troubleshooting)

 and